Semrush Pricing (2026) — Which Plan is Best for You?

-In this post, I take a detailed look at Semrush pricing — and help you work out which of its plans makes the most sense for your business or SEO project.
+In this post, I take a detailed look at Semrush pricing — and help you work out which of its plans makes the most sense for your SEO or AI visibility tracking project.

-Semrush is an extremely powerful SEO tool which — when used correctly — can have a huge impact on the visibility of your website in search results (and, by extension, your business revenue).
+Semrush is an extremely powerful SEO and AI visibility tracking tool which — when used correctly — can have a huge impact on the visibility of your website in search results (and, by extension, your business revenue).

-So, if you’re choosing Semrush as your SEO solution, it’s really important to pick the right plan for your project.
+So, if you’re choosing Semrush as your SEO or AI visibility solution, it’s really important to pick the right plan for your project.

 That’s where this post comes in — I’m going to…